-There are a number of indicators related to mental health services in the operating plan; performance against all of them is included in slides 22 to 24.
+There are a number of indicators related to mental health services in the operating plan; performance against all of them is included in slides 24 to 26.
 For this month's report, the priority indicators that have been identified are Dementia Diagnosis rates, Out of Area Placements and Access to CYP services.
 Some of the actual measures have changed definition and so comparison and trend data is not available.
 Key messages from the report are:

-Dementia Diagnosis rates in June were 59.6%, which is below the ICB plan target of 60.4%.
+Dementia Diagnosis rates in January were 60.3%, which is below the ICB plan target of 61.8%.
 Performance since September 2023 has been above or at the upper control limit and therefore demonstrating special cause variation of an improving nature.
 However, even with the improved performance, the ICB remains adrift from the national target.
 There is variation across the system which has been identified down to Primary Care Network level and individual GP practice.
-Information was shared at SOAG that demonstrated high levels of ED attendances and bed days are taken up by patients either with dementia or with undiagnosed dementia, the likelihood that high intensity users of ED and ED admissions are likely to include a disproportionate number of patients with undiagnosed dementia; demonstrating the importance of cross sector working between acute, community, primary care and place to improve follow up review of following admission, and referral to the memory clinic service.

 Out of Area Placements are part of the ten key priorities for the ICB in regard to productivity and finance expectations.
-The measure in this report now reflects the operating plan measure of placements rather than bed days.
-Performance in July was 15 against a plan of 14.
-There is variation at Place with the majority of placements being from North Lincs at 8 and Hull at 5. showing a deterioration.
+The measure in this report relates to the number of acute out of area placements (please note there are a large number of rehab patients who are also out of area placements but do not count in this metric, though information is provided to SOAG on both rehab and acute patients).
+Performance in January was 29 (worsened from 12 last month) against a plan of 6.
+There is variation at Place with the majority of placements being from North Lincs (13), East Riding (7) and Hull (7).
 Further detail and some key actions are described in the report.

-Access to CYP Mental Health services is measured via available appointments, which in July was 20,965 against a plan of 21,690, and therefore below target.
-The provision made available has shown special cause variation of an improving nature but is below the increased plan for 2024/25.
-Place level performance is variable against plan, however all areas except North Yorkshire and York are showing special cause variation of an improving nature.
-North Yorkshire is showing no significant change and York is showing special cause variation of a concerning nature.
+Access to CYP Mental Health services is measured via available appointments, which in January was 20,075 against a plan of 21,690, and therefore below target.
+The provision made available is showing special cause variation of variable nature.
+Place level performance is variable against plan.
 The report describes actions that are being taken.